A-Akhil/ATS/rough_note.md

 - Pending: manual onboarding submission to confirm publications persist and appear; verify optional sections remain populated after revisiting form; re-generate resume to confirm optional data shows in LaTeX.
 **Status**: Investigation in progress; migrations/testing outstanding.

+## Task Notes (2025-11-04)

+### Goals
+- Fix the 404 when visiting `/admin/settings/` by moving the custom admin settings page away from Django's built-in admin namespace.
+- Streamline the custom admin navigation so the user-facing links (Dashboard, Profile, Resume, Match Job) disappear on admin pages, leaving only the tooling relevant to admins (database visibility and scoring controls).
+- Replace the blank admin settings template with a Tailwind-styled form so scoring parameters can be adjusted without resorting to Django admin.
+- Build a custom data viewer within the admin panel so admins can browse core records without being redirected to Django's built-in interface.

+### Observations
+- `core/urls.py` still exposes `admin_settings` at `admin/settings/`, which collides with Django's admin catch-all; the new admin dashboard already lives under `/admin-panel/`.
+- The shared navigation in `core/templates/base.html` renders the primary user links for every authenticated page; no flag exists to suppress it for admin-only screens.
+- Both `admin_panel` and `admin_settings` views currently pass context without any signal to adjust the layout, so templates cannot change navigation behavior.
+- Links inside `core/templates/admin_panel/dashboard.html` still target the old `admin_settings` path and should follow the revised route once it moves under `/admin-panel/`.
+- `core/templates/admin_panel/settings.html` is empty, leaving `/admin-panel/settings/` blank even after routing was fixed.
+- Admin dashboard quick actions still reference Django's built-in admin for data browsing, which the user specifically wants to avoid.

+### Plan
+1. Update `core/urls.py` so `admin_settings` lives at `admin-panel/settings/`, freeing the `/admin/` namespace for Django's built-in admin without clashes.
+2. Inject a `hide_primary_nav` flag (or similar) from both admin views and teach `base.html` to skip rendering the standard Dashboard/Profile/Resume/Match Job links when the flag is present.
+3. Provide a minimal admin-specific top bar when the primary nav is hidden so admins can still reach the dashboard and scoring settings quickly.
+4. Replace all template references to the old settings URL with the new `admin-panel` variant and smoke test navigation after the change.
+5. Implement a styled settings template that renders `AdminSettingsForm`, shows current weights, and surfaces validation errors inline.
+6. Introduce an `admin_data` view and template that list recent Users, Resumes, Job Descriptions, and Match Attempts in Tailwind tables so admins can review database content without Django admin.
+7. Update admin navigation and quick actions to link to the new data viewer instead of Django's built-in interface.

+### Progress
+- Re-pointed the custom admin settings route to `admin-panel/settings/`, eliminating the collision with Django's built-in admin URLs.
+- Passed a `hide_primary_nav` flag plus active tab marker from both admin views and reworked `base.html` to render a slim admin navigation with direct links to the overview, scoring controls, and Django's data admin.
+- Updated the admin dashboard hero buttons and quick actions so they now surface only the requested tools (custom data viewer and scoring configuration) and removed links to user-focused pages.
+- Built a fully-styled scoring settings page that renders `AdminSettingsForm`, shows current thresholds, and provides inline validation feedback.
+- Implemented a custom data viewer (`admin_panel/data.html`) plus supporting view and route, surfacing recent Users, Resumes, Job Descriptions, and Match Attempts within the Tailwind-styled admin experience.
+- Applied Tailwind styling directly to `AdminSettingsForm` widgets so inputs align visually with the rest of the admin UI.
+- Added vertical scrolling to each dataset table in the Platform Data Viewer so large collections remain manageable within the page.
+- Added per-user "View Details" modals that surface the full profile (contact info, education, experience, projects, certifications, publications, achievements, leadership) without leaving the data viewer.
+- Expanded job description cells to provide full text inside a scrollable container, preventing truncated qualification blurbs.

 ## Task Notes (2025-11-02)

 ### Goals